Showing posts with label Books. Show all posts

 Get to the games!

-Okay, you all know how much I love my Atari ST, and this is my era of "Atari" so, I was expecting only good things and the book does not fail to impress.
-Starting with the earliest, we have the timeless classic Time Bandit to begin his 16-bit gaming journey.
+Okay, you all know how much I love the Atari ST (and Atari STe, of course).
+This is my era of "Atari" so I was expecting good things.
+Thankfully, the book does not fail to impress.
+There are several games feature and, starting with the earliest, we have the timeless classic Time Bandit to begin his 16-bit gaming journey.
 Later, there are beauties like Operation Wold (Arcade Conversions), Dungeon Master (Adventures), Backlash (shoot 'em ups), Supremecy (Strategy), Vroom (Sports) and much more.
 Absolutely brilliant gaming!!

 Hang on, I didn't see Resolution 101!!
 (Okay, I'll stop that now!
 I don't want to be one of those people lol)